Klank93/otMapGenPublic/README.md

 - in some cases, structures may partially block the player's path:
 ![wall border bug](images/structureOnTheWay01.png)
 In some rare edge cases it can generate the dungeon, which can not be explored fully
-- don't know why, but tableMode in TFS does not work in some scenarios (have no time to investigate it)

 ## How to develop / modify / extend generation scripts:
 I suggest to start with copying some existing file inside data/genScripts and then modifying it up to your preferences.